Beyond the Campus

 Roanoke is a great place for outdoor recreational activities including mountain biking on the trails at Carvins Cove, swimming and boating at Smith Mountain Lake, and downhill skiing at several nearby locations.
 Watch this video about Roanoke's Outdoor Adventures program.

-All Roanoke College students get a free membership to the Salem YMCA in addition to access to the campus fitness facilities.
+All Roanoke College students get a discounted membership to the Salem YMCA in addition to free access to the campus fitness facilities.

 Events & Festivals